 As I was going to my lunch break, I received a call from a friend.
 She asked if I had messaged her son that morning about sending him some money.
 Obviously I had not done this and I thanked my friend for letting me know.
 I also saw the amount of calls I had missed!

 I called my family, messaged my friends and tried to find out what had happened.
-They posted to explain that the messages were not from me, that I had been “hacked”.
+They posted to explain that the messages were not from me, that somebody else had accessed my accounts”.

-It seemed that someone (trying not to use expletives here) had hacked my accounts and had sent messages to most of my contacts on Messenger and Facebook.
-The hacker had sent information about sending them money which could then be paid back into an ISA.
+It seemed that someone (trying not to use expletives here) had accessed my accounts and had sent messages to most of my contacts on Messenger and Facebook.
+The person responsible had sent information about sending them money which could then be paid back into an ISA.
 An app then had to be downloaded and I presume from there, they could then have got access to your bank details.

 To cut a long story short, and after a few frantic ‘phone calls, my husband called the bank to alert them.
 My son tried to log back on to my Facebook and my friends posted an explanation, returned calls and let people know what was happening.
 I went back to work and eventually finished my shift stressed and worried but very grateful.

 These people are getting very clever.
 They read through your messages and imitate your language, using words and phrases that make it sound like the message is from you.
 Friends and family are sent messages and are duped into conversations to gain trust.
 The hackers are experts at this and know how to get you on side.